karina-y/serverless-sam-boilerplate/backend/README.md

 ### edit roles
 - enable Cloudwatch logging api gateway > api > stages > prod/stage > logs/tracing > enable cloudwatch logs for info and log details
     - NOTE this may need to be repeated upon each deployment :/
-    - to debug api calls go to cloudwatch > logs >
+    - to debug api calls go to cloudwatch > logs > apiname

 ### TO CREATE EMAIL ON INSERT TRIGGER